DevHedronYT/GameDev/Python-GameDev/Gain/README.md

 ## About the Game:
 This game was made for Dani's Basement Jam.
 Itch.io Link: https://devhedronyt.itch.io/gain.
-It was made using Pygame 2.0.1 and Python 3.9.1
+It was made using Pygame 2.0.1 and Python 3.9.1.
+Also my first game of 2021 :)

 ## Downloading the Game:
 Download the .zip file. unzip it and extract all the items and then get the requirements and run the game